This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 - Select Make it and follow the process to cut.

-Place the paper on the mat.
+Place the paper on the cutting mat.
 Load into the machine.

 Press the flashing button and watch the magic happen.